dianaapredaa/Gwent-Stone/README.md

 This project represents the implementation of a simpler version of the famous Gwent-Stone game, a strategy turn-base card game.
 There are 3 types of cards:

-Environment Card: *Enironment Cards can one be used once.
+Environment Card: *Environment Cards can one be used once.
 These cards effect an entire row.*

 * Firestorm - this card lowers the 'health' points of all minions from the targeted row by 1 point